2023 Best Computer Information Systems Schools in Illinois

 While working on their degree, CIS majors at UIUC accumulate an average of around $18,500 in student debt.

 The excellent programs at University of Chicago helped the school earn the #3 place on this year’s ranking of the best computer information systems schools in Illinois.
-UChicago is a large private not-for-profit school located in the large city of Chicago.
+UChicago is a fairly large private not-for-profit school located in the large city of Chicago.

 A rank of #4 on this year’s list means Loyola University Chicago is a great place for computer information systems students.
-Located in the city of Chicago, Loyola Chicago is a private not-for-profit college with a fairly large student population.
+Located in the city of Chicago, Loyola Chicago is a private not-for-profit school with a fairly large student population.

 While working on their degree, CIS majors at Loyola Chicago accumulate an average of around $22,802 in student debt.
 This translates to an average monthly loan payment of $532, based on a 10-year repayment plan.